saltyorg/docs/docs/reference/accounts.md

        - Example: With the default path, ruTorrent downloads would go to `/mnt/unionfs/downloads/torrents/rutorrent/completed`.

-- `plex`: Plex options.

-    - `tag`: Determines what version of Plex to install.

-        - Options are `public`, `beta`, or [[version tag|https://hub.docker.com/r/cloudb0x/plex/tags]] (e.g. `"1.12.3.4973-215c28d86"`).
-TODO CHANGE THIS LIST TO REFLECT ACTIVE IMAGE

-        - Default is `public`.

-        - Notes:

-            - Note 1: The `public` tag restricts this check to public versions only, where as, `beta` tag will fetch beta versions.
-If the server is not logged in or you do not have an active [Plex Pass](https://www.plex.tv/features/plex-pass/) on your Plex account, the `beta` tag will only install the publicly available versions only.

-            - Note 2: Hardware Transcoding requires an  active [Plex Pass](https://www.plex.tv/features/plex-pass/).
-This can be enabled on either the `public` or `beta` tagged versions.

-            - Note 3: If you decide to change the tags later, you will need to update Plex by running the Saltbox install command with the "plex" tag (i.e. `sb install plex`).

 - `transcodes`: Path of temporary transcoding files.

     - Default is `"/mnt/local/transcodes"`.

     - Note: It is recommended to **not** use `/tmp` or `/dev/shm` as a transcode location because the paths are cleared on reboots, causing Docker to create the folder as root and Plex transcoder to crash.
 Another reason why not to: [https://forums.plex.tv/discussion/comment/1502936/#Comment_1502936](https://forums.plex.tv/discussion/comment/1502936/#Comment_1502936).

 - `rclone`: Rclone options.